COVID-19 public health information from the US CDC |

 transitioned to research because of my conviction that

-at IDI.
-We created a program that supports African
+enhanced at IDI.
+We created a program that supports

-so they can truly become independent research thought leaders.
+term so they can truly become independent research

-Another area of focus is implementation science.
-We
+thought leaders.
+Another area of focus is implementation

-were generating a lot of data from our HIV programs
+science.
+We were generating a lot of data from our

-and I recognized we needed to use that information in
+HIV programs and I recognized we needed to use that

 with respect to initiating and monitoring patients